otml2021/otml2021.github.io/README.md

 For this new installment of OTML, we aim even bigger by hosting an exceptional keynote speaker, Alessio Figalli, who is the 2018 Fields Medalist for his breakthrough in the analysis of the regularity.
 OTML will be a unique opportunity for cross-fertilization between key recent advances in pure mathematics and challenging high-dimensional learning problems.

+This website in under construction pending acceptance of the workshop.